-To support some of California’s most vulnerable populations, the Department of Health Care Services (DHCS) is rolling out a multi-year initiative called CalAIM — or California Advancing and Innovating Medi-Cal — starting in 2022.
+To support some of California’s most vulnerable populations, the Department of Health Care Services (DHCS) has rolled out a multi-year initiative called CalAIM — or California Advancing and Innovating Medi-Cal.

 The goal of CalAIM is to improve health outcomes for Medi-Cal members through changes in delivery systems, programs, payment processes and an expansion of services.
-In 2022 HPSM will begin contracting with providers in two new categories: Enhanced Care Management and Community Supports.
+In 2022 HPSM began contracting with providers in two new categories: Enhanced Care Management and Community Supports.

 Enhanced Care Management (ECM)

 ECM is a Medi-Cal only benefit offering comprehensive care management service for our highest needs members (IMPORTANT: Please review eligibility details section below).
 The services help members address their complex care needs through support that is person-centered and community based.
 Only members in specific populations of focus are eligible for this service.
 Some exceptions may apply based on eligibility.
 See below for eligibility details.

 The ECM provider appoints a lead care manager who will work to coordinate a care plan that addresses medical and social needs.
 The lead care manager coordinates care with the members’ current providers and can support in coordinating their HPSM benefits and other available resources aimed at improving health outcomes.
 These services are voluntary.

 Members who were enrolled in the Multipurpose Senior Services Program (MSSP) or Whole Person Care (WPC), which included the Community Care Settings Pilot (CCSP) and Bridges to Wellness (BWT), before January 1, 2022 were automatically enrolled in ECM.

 All other newly identified members must be Medi-Cal members.
 CareAdvantage members do not qualify for ECM.

 Medi-Cal members must fall into one of the following populations of focus to be eligible for services: